Ronald Hutton: Early life: 1953–1980

-Despite his love of archaeology, he instead decided to study history at university, believing that he had "probably more aptitude" for it.
-He won a scholarship to study at Pembroke College, Cambridge, where he continued his interest in archaeology alongside history, in 1975 taking a course run by the university's archaeologist Glyn Daniel, an expert on the Neolithic.
-From Cambridge, he went on to study at Oxford University, where he gained a doctorate, supervised by Hugh Trevor-Roper, and took up a fellowship at Magdalen College.
+Despite his love of archaeology, Hutton decided to study history at university, believing that he had "probably more aptitude" for it.
+He won a scholarship to study at Pembroke College, Cambridge.
+There, he continued his interest in archaeology alongside history, in 1975 taking a course run by the university's archaeologist Glyn Daniel, an expert on the Neolithic.
+While Hutton was a student, his mother died.
+After completing his undergraduate degree at Cambridge, he moved to the University of Oxford, where he completed his DPhil on the English Civil War at St John's College, Oxford in 1980.